Information concerning students with special educational needs and/or disabilities 2020-21

 In Year Admissions

 - There is an active programme of CPD for all staff which includes a planned programme around high frequency SEND as well as bespoke sessions to facilitate provision for students with more complex or atypical needs.
+Emphasis is given to explore how lessons can be generally and specifically structured to support all students with learning needs.

 In some instances greater support is required for students and this may be achieved by the following: